MichaelBrim/tedium/configurator/README.md

 # configurator
-A unified system for providing configuration information to an application via configuration files, command-line arguments, and environment variables.
+A unified, preprocessor-based system for providing configuration information to an application via configuration files, command-line arguments, and environment variables.

 When handling configuration options specified via multiple methods, the order of precedence is: (higher numbers have greater priority)